Shakthivelms8/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

----
-Lab:
-    title: 'Recover a database or container from a recovery point'
-    module: 'Module 11 - Monitor and troubleshoot an Azure Cosmos DB SQL API solution'
+# Module 13: Monitor and troubleshoot an Azure Cosmos DB SQL API solution
----

-# Recover a database or container from a recovery point
+## Lab 3: Recover a database or container from a recovery point

 Azure Automatically takes encrypted backups of your data.
 These backups are taken in two modes, **Periodic** and **Continuous** backup modes.

 In this lab, you'll do `backup` and `restores` using the continuous backup mode.
 First, you'll Create an Azure Cosmos DB account.
 You'll then create two containers and add a few documents to them.
 Next, you'll then update a couple of the documents in those containers.
 Finally you'll create restores of the account to a point before each delete.

-## Create an Azure Cosmos DB SQL API account
+### Task 1: Create an Azure Cosmos DB SQL API account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
 When provisioning an Azure Cosmos DB account for the first time, you'll select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
 Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key.
 Use the endpoint and key to connect to the Azure Cosmos DB SQL API account programatically.
 Use the endpoint and key on the connection strings of the Azure SDK for .NET or any other SDK.